-They loved cheering for their Brooklyn Dodgers, especially when they played the Yankees and New York Giants.
+They loved cheering for the Brooklyn Dodgers, especially when they played the Yankees and New York Giants.

-Most summer nights they would sit out on the 2nd floor terrace of their home and listen to the announcer call play-by-play over the stadium’s PA system.
+Most summer nights they would sit on the 2nd floor terrace and listen to the play-by-play over the stadium’s PA system.

 And they knew by the roar of the crowd when their team was at bat or on base.

-So you can imagine how they and every Dodger fan felt when they saw where Pee Wee Reese, Gil Hodges and Jackie Robinson had played get reduced to rubble.
+So you can imagine how every Dodger fan felt when they saw the place where Pee Wee Reese, Gil Hodges and Jackie Robinson play reduced to rubble.